tpriest0/Fram_Strait_WSC_time_series_2016-2020/README.md

 For a background on the dataset, please refer to the methodology section of the manuscript.

-1) [Constructing gene and functional cluster catalogues](https://github.com/tpriest0/Fram_Strait_WSC_time_series_2016-2020/wiki/Construction-of-gene-and-functional-cluster-catalogues-and-their-taxonomic-classification) : detailed description along with code used to build gene and functional clusters from PacBio HiFi read metagenomes.
+1) [Constructing gene and functional cluster catalogues from PacBio HiFi metagenomes](https://github.com/tpriest0/Fram_Strait_WSC_time_series_2016-2020/wiki/Construction-of-gene-and-functional-cluster-catalogues-and-their-taxonomic-classification) : detailed description along with code used to build gene and functional clusters from PacBio HiFi read metagenomes.

 2) [Analysis of 16S and 18S rRNA gene amplicon data and creation of figures presented in manuscript](https://github.com/tpriest0/Fram_Strait_WSC_time_series_2016-2020/wiki/Analysis-of-SSU-rRNA-amplicon-data)